-There are 5 pages of pinks and purples in True Winter’s Personal Colour Palette.
-5 swatches on each strip, that’s 25 pinks and purples.
+There are 5 pages of pinks and purples in True Winter Personal Colour Palette.
+5 swatches on each strip, so 25 pinks and purples.
 They far outnumber everything else.

 The color at the core of this being is red-purple, all very clear and blue-based.
 The palette is so cold that it almost feels a bit unfriendly to look at.
-There isn’t a shred of warmth.
-No brown, no orange, no beige, nothing we associate with comfort.
-Combine that with the relative darkness, and it’s uncomfortable.
+There is not a shred of warmth.
+No brown, no beige, nothing we associate with comfort or security.
+Combine that with the relative darkness, and we sense danger.

 Like these personalities can often be, Winter demands that we make some space for it.
-We feel commanded to notice it but prefer to keep our distance.
+We feel commanded to notice but prefer to keep our distance.
 It likes to argue and will resist any sort of control.
-And yet, its beauty is awesome and unto itself.
+Tough and brave, selfish and loyal in the extreme.
+This beauty is awesome and unto itself.

 True Winter has some serious strength in their coloring.
 They can balance much more makeup than most others.
-They can wear eyeliner along the inner rim of the eyelids and look even more remarkable.
+They can wear eyeliner along the inner rim of the eyelids, the waterline, and look even more remarkable.
 On the rest of us, it just looks vicious.

-If someone told me they liked my eyeliner, I’d throw it out.
-When you look at pictures of Laura Mercier or Mrs. Obama, you’re not looking at their eyeliner.
-Here, the color analysis cosmetic colours would harmonize a sapphire and deep purple eyeliner, as long as it’s not obviously, ridiculously purple.
+If someone told me they liked my eyeliner, I would throw it out.
+When you look at pictures of Laura Mercier or Mrs. Obama, you are not looking at their eyeliner.
+In this Season, the colour analysis cosmetic colours would harmonize a sapphire and deep purple eyeliner, as long as were not obviously, ridiculously purple.
 The sapphire has to be pure, dark, and cold.
 Not teal, just pure deep blue.
 Merle Norman makes a nice Sapphire eyeliner.
-Bright Winter can balance this too, with their drop-dead glamour signal.
+Bright Winter can balance this too, with their glamour signal.
 Everyone else pushes the limits of credibility.

-It may take time to get used to these fuchsias, rubies, dark plums, and crimsons in blush and lipstick.
-Begin with sheer colors, but don’t compromise the color.
-Your makeup will be invisible, or worse, it will be noticeable as some weird, warm, wishy-washy shade on your skin tone.
+It may take time to get used to fuchsia, ruby, dark plum, and crimson in blush and lipstick.
+Begin with sheer colours, but don’t compromise the colour.
+Your makeup will be invisible, or else it will be noticeable as some warm, wishy-washy shade on your skin tone.
 Don’t go there.

 The basic eyeshadow is a clean, crisp steel grey.
 A cool taupe (grey-brown) can work as a good alternative.
 MAC Satin Taupe is fairly good, but very shiny.
-This group can handle shimmer makeup, consistent with Winter’s polish, but nobody should overdo the frost, especially after 40.
-Summer’s cool taupe could work, but it’s not quite the same because of its inherent softness.
+This group can handle shimmer makeup, consistent with Winter polish, but nobody should overdo the frost, especially after 40.
+Summer cool taupe is not quite the same because of its inherent softness.
 If these colours look warm on your screen, they’re not intended to.